PenguinRage/BruteforceVigenere/README.md

 python detectEnglish.py <file_name> <score>
 ```

-The higher the score reflects the accuracy towards matching words from the dictionary sowpods.txt
+The higher the score reflects the accuracy towards matching words from the dictionary *sowpods.txt*
+After running both scripts you should be left with a final result being the unencrypted message.